awsdocs/aws-lambda-developer-guide/doc_source/configuration-images.md

 ## Update the user permissions<a name="configuration-images-permissions"></a>

-Make sure that the permissions for the AWS Identity and Access Management \(IAM\) user or role that creates the function contain the AWS managed policies `GetRepositoryPolicy` and `SetRepositoryPolicy`\.
+Make sure that the permissions for the AWS Identity and Access Management \(IAM\) user or role that creates the function contain the AWS managed policies `GetRepositoryPolicy`, `SetRepositoryPolicy`, and `InitiateLayerUpload`\.

 For example, use the IAM console to create a role with the following policy: